UniStudents/Saffron/docs/source_files/dynamic.md

 }
 ```
 Lastly, we are going to implement the `parse` method, which is responsible to do
 all the parsing.
-It will receive the requests responses from the `request` method
+It will receive the payload returned from the `request` method
 and must return an array of Articles.

 ```ts